LucasKarlsten/devops24Luccelito/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+:: Ansibles built in debug module

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+ :: It comes from ansible setup, and shows information about the system, like OS, ip and so on

 ## QUESTION C